Thoughts on our past & present

 Brenda Luckett grew up in Clarksdale, Mississippi's civil rights movement, and spent her career as an educator here.
 She is a co-founder of the North Mississippi Civil Rights Museum and is also on the board of Griot Arts Youth Program.

-She shares the history and her own memory of a different figure each day of Black History Month.
+She shares both history and her own memories of local and sometimes unsung heroes throughout Black History Month.

 We're honored to make this a home for Brenda's blog!
 All writing here is hers:

 The most wonderful time of the year

 It's the most wonderful time of the year!
 At least it is for ME!
 I look forward to Black History Month!
 Especially now, since we can't teach CRT in the classroom .
 I take this time to listen and honor My Ancestors and I hope you gain inspiration from my journey!

 I'm still learning and growing, Mama.
 I'm still fascinated by the nuisances of technology, Daddy.
 AND, I'm still reading so I won't be stupid, Aunt Annis A!

 Join me in learning about Black history this month: click here or the photo below for my invite to receive the daily newsletter 28 days of Black history.

 Dr. Jimmy Wiley & the North Mississippi Civil Rights Museum